-Plaintiff also names the United States as defendant.
+Plaintiffs' decision to name the United States as defendant is similarly faulty.
 Compl. ¶ 79.
-The Court should dismiss the United States.
-Indeed, suits alleging unconstitutional action by the Government must be brought "against officials," not against the "agenc[y]" or the "State[]" writ large, "which retain their immunity against all suits in federal court."
+Suits alleging unconstitutional action by the Government must be brought "against officials," not against the "agenc[y]" or the "State[]" writ large, "which retain their immunity against all suits in federal court."
 Puerto Rico Aqueduct & Sewer Auth. v.
 Metcalf & Eddy, Inc., 506 U.S. 139, 146 (1993) (noting that Ex parte Young doctrine applies only to suits against officials); see also Armstrong v.
-Exceptional Child Center., Inc., 575 U.S. 320, 326-27 (2015) (explaining that Ex parte Young and the principles governing suits against federal officials are similar).
+Exceptional Child Center., Inc., 575 U.S. 320, 326-27 (2015) (explaining that Ex parte Young and the principles governing suits against Federal officials are similar).
 Under the ultra vires doctrine, Plaintiff can bring a suit against Federal officers-and, indeed, Plaintiff did.
-See Compl. ¶¶ 32-78 (listing federal officers named in their official capacities).
+See Compl. ¶¶ 53-78 (listing Federal officers named in their official capacities).
 But Plaintiff cannot sue for injunctive relief against the entire Government qua Government.
 Cf. Chamber of Commerce of the United States v.
 Reich, 74 F.3d 1322, 1331 n.4 (D.C.
 Cir.
 1996) (distinguishing between "bring[ing] the judicial power to bear directly on the President," which is impermissible, and "the long established non-statutory review of a claim directed at a subordinate executive official," which is permissible).

 Indeed, sovereign immunity bars the Court from granting the injunction to the extent it is directed to Federal officials not specifically named.
 The general waiver of sovereign immunity is located in 5 U.S.C. § 702, which provides that "[a] person suffering legal wrong because of an agency action . . . is entitled to judicial review thereof."
 But that waiver comes with a caveat: it requires that "any mandatory or injunctive decree shall specify the Federal officer or officers . . . personally responsible for compliance."
 Id. (emphasis added).
 That language was intentional-it was a "nod[] to traditional standing rules and remedial principles."
 See United States v.
 Texas, 599 U.S. 670, 698 (2023) (Gorsuch, J., concurring in the judgment).
-Yet, to this point, Plaintiff has named as defendants only twenty-nine officials to whom any injunctive relief should apply and not Federal officials representing every Federal agency part of "the United States."
+Yet, to this point, Plaintiff has named as defendants only the two dozen or so officials to whom any injunctive relief should apply and not Federal officials representing every Federal agency part of "the United States."